Business Taxation

 • Assessment

-The final grade is based on a school exam, 2 hours, which counts 60 %, and one term paper with re-submission after feedback (max.
+The final grade is based on a digital school exam, 2 hours, which counts 60 %.
+Excel will be available during the exam.
+One term paper with re-submission after feedback (max.
 6 pages, in groups of 2-4 students), which counts 40 %.
 The students will work on the term paper between week 3 and week 7.
 Answers must be written in English.
 All elements have to be taken in the same semester.
-If students wish to retake the course, this is only possible in the semester when the course is offered.

 • Grading Scale